AnastasiaVorton/GoParser/README.md

 There are separate files that list the tokens, classes for lexer and parser.

 We also decided to describe the grammar for the whole language and not only for the specified language constructs.
+Also all unicode values are supported, since Go allows usage of non-latin alphabets for identifier declaration.

 To represent the result of the parsing we used [GSON](https://github.com/google/gson) library that converts Java objects to JSON.
+In our case parser's tree is converted to JSON and written to [out.txt](.out.txt) file.

 ## Testing
 A great part of the work was dedicated to testing the grammar we described.
 The grammar itself consists of grammar rules and tokens description.
 The former is written using EBNF form and the latter - using regular expressions and unicode values.
+Lexer and Parser were tested separately.
+For the lexer - all groups of of tokens were tested.
+For the parser - there are tests for each of the structure specified in Moodle as obligatory.
-There are separate test classes for Lexer and Parser.
+There are separate packages for Lexer and Parser.
+Can be found in [test](./src/test) folder.
-To test the program do the following steps:
-- If the project was not build yet run: _gradle build_
-- run: _gradle test_

 ## How to run